Game Cinematic and Video Production Services

 Cinematics and Video for Games

-• Storyboarding and pre-visualization — animatic with timing, visual breakdown, narrative alignment before production
+• Storyboarding and previs – animatic with timing, storyboard, narrative alignment before production begins

 • In-engine cinematics – Timeline, Cinemachine (Unity), Sequencer (Unreal)

-• Rendered cutscenes — pre-rendered video integrated into the engine
+• Rendered cutscenes – pre-rendered video with engine integration

-• Procedural environment generation — for projects with large content volumes
+• Procedural generation of environments and animation – for large-scale content projects

 • Technical art for cinematics – camera rigs, custom Timeline tracks